La Niña is back. Here’s what that means.

-It’s one of many drivers in our atmosphere, but is often among the most important given the extent to which it shuffles other atmospheric features key in determining how weather evolve over the Lower 48.
+It’s one of many drivers in our atmosphere, but it is often among the most important given the extent to which it shuffles other atmospheric features key in determining how weather evolves over the Lower 48.

 In brief, here are some of the key impacts La Niña could have in the coming months:

-- Extending favorable conditions for Atlantic hurricane activity this fall;
+- Extending favorable conditions for Atlantic hurricane activity this fall.

-- Worsening drought conditions in the Southwest through the winter and potentially elevating the fire risk through the fall;
+- Worsening drought conditions in the Southwest through the winter and potentially elevating the fire risk through the fall.

-- Raising the odds of a cold, stormy winter across the northern tier of the U.S. and mild, dry winter across the South;
+- Raising the odds of a cold, stormy winter across the northern tier of the U.S. and mild, dry winter across the South.

 - Increasing tornado activity in the Plains and South during the spring.